leewilliam236/morsecode/README.md

 To download exe or zip file (includes source code) click the link below: https://github.com/leewilliam236/morsecode/releases

 NOTE: The beeps and sleep function only work on Windows!
+So Unfortunately, it's not going to work in Mac or Linus OS at the moment.